angelakdang/datr-515-course-info/Unit 2/Session 5/README.md

 ## Lesson Outline

-> Instructor Note: Start with the lesson Jupyter slide deck.
-Next, walk the students through the lab.
-Periodically stop and let the students try the challenges.
-The challenges are typically just 1-3 lines of code that are very similar to what was just discussed.

-> TOTAL: 170 mins
 - What is Pandas (20 mins)
 - Reading Files, Selecting Columns, and Summarizing (15 mins)
     - EXERCISE ONE (15 mins)